flaxsearch/harahachibu/README.md

 ### Elasticsearch configuration

-To configure the Elasticsearch disk space checker, the `configuration` map needs a single property:
+To configure the Elasticsearch disk space checker, the `configuration` map needs two properties:

 - `baseURL` - the base URL for the ElasticSearch server (eg. `http://localhost:9200`).
 When checking, this will be used as the root of the cluster statistics URL (eg. `http://localhost:9200/cluster/_stats`).
+- `cacheMs` - the time, in milliseconds, to cache the Elasticsearch cluster results.
+The call to the cluster stats URL may slow down your requests, so caching the data will reduce the number of times the request is made.

 ### Local Solr configuration